KnowageLabs/Knowage-Documentation/functionalities-guide/analytical-document/index.rst

 .. |image63| image:: media/image65.png
    :width: 30

 The figure below shows the detail panel of a document.
 On the left, document details are shown, including name, type, dataset and state.
-On the right, you can alternatively see either the history of document templates or the functionality tree and the document position.
-If you want to copy or move a document from a folder into another, check or uncheck the corresponding folders (see the last figure of the *Document Visibility* paragraph).
+On the right, you can see the functionality tree and the document position.
+If you want to copy or move a document from a folder into another, check or uncheck the corresponding folders.

 .. _detailpanelofknowanalydoc:
 .. figure:: media/image66.png